 During the year, the orchestra and choirs are regularly invited to perform at local musical events.
 In recent years pupils from Year 7 have formed their own ensembles to prepare a lively and exciting programme of music for a tour of the Czech and Slovak Republics where pupils have entertained Ambassadors, Mayors and other dignitaries and have shared concerts with the Blind School of Levoca and a number of other local music groups.
 Anyone who is keen to share the fun of performing is always welcome.

 As well as performing to others, the music department holds recitals from visiting musicians in the Recital Hall and organises trips locally and to London to concerts and shows.

 |Teachers' Recital Concert||Royal College of Music Masterclass and Concert|

 |Baroque Recital Concert|

 Over the year, the termly musical drama productions involve everyone in the school.
-Successful and colourful musical productions recently have included Joseph and the Amazing Technicolor Dreamcoat, Phantom, The Boyfriend and Ocean Commotion as well as productions developed by pupils and staff.
+Successful and colourful musical productions recently have included Oliver, Bugsy Malone, The Vackees and Ebenezer as well as productions developed by pupils and staff.